Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

-Fig. \ref{framework_fig} shows the overview diagram of the proposed SMOD-BMI, which contains three parts.
-Firstly, ConvLSTM is used to aggregate the features of small moving objects on consecutive frames, and the aggregated features are used to capture suspicious moving objects.
-Secondly, the adaptive space-time cubes (ASt-Cubes) of suspicious moving objects were generated using the method of object tracking and the motion amount of suspicious moving objects, which improved the SNR of suspicious moving objects while retaining their necessary environmental information.
-Finally, the ASt-Cubes of the suspicious moving object were used to confirm and accurately locate the moving object by using a lightweight object detection method.
-Section \ref{step_a} describes the suspicious moving object detection method based on the ConvLSTM feature aggregation technique.
-Section \ref{step_b} introduces the adaptive Spatio-temporal cube extraction method of suspicious moving objects based on object tracking technology and amount of motion.
-Section \ref{step_c} describes the moving object detection method based on ASt-Cubes.
+Fig. \ref{framework_fig} shows the overview diagram of the proposed FBOD-BMI, which contains three parts.
+Firstly, ConvLSTM is used to aggregate the features of flying bird objects on consecutive frames before the input of the model, and the aggregated features are used to capture suspicious flying bird objects.
+Secondly, the adaptive space-time cubes (ASt-Cubes) of suspicious flying bird objects were generated using the method of object tracking and the motion amount of suspicious flying bird objects, which improved the SNR of suspicious flying bird objects while retaining their necessary environmental information.
+Finally, the ASt-Cubes of the suspicious flying bird object were used to confirm and accurately locate the flying bird object by using a lightweight object detection method.
+Section \ref{step_a} describes the suspicious flying bird object detection method based on the ConvLSTM feature aggregation technique.
+Section \ref{step_b} introduces the adaptive Spatio-temporal cube extraction method of suspicious flying bird objects based on object tracking technology and amount of motion.
+Section \ref{step_c} describes the flying bird object detection method based on ASt-Cubes.